gavinlyonsrepo/Arduino_FM_radio/README.md

 Features and Parts List
 ------------------------------

-The Radio outputs selected Frequency and signal strength to the OLED a graphic is used to display signal level.
+The Radio outputs selected Frequency and signal strength to the OLED, a graphic is used to display signal level.

 In normal mode the two push buttons control freq of radio station.
 One searches up the FM radio band the other down, for a station.

-The SPDT switch controls entry to settings mode where station frequencies can be stored or loaded from the ATmega328's EEPROM.
+The SPDT switch controls entry to "settings mode" where station frequencies can be stored or loaded from the ATmega328's EEPROM.
 Six station can be stored.
-On entry there are two options LOAD or SAVE.
+On entry, there are two options LOAD or SAVE.
 Selected by Push buttons.
 If SAVE is selected the user can then select the memory location 1-6 in EEPROM and then press push button 2 to save current frequency to that location.
 If LOAD is selected user can browse saved stations and select the one they want.

 The LM386 module has a potentiometer which controls volume.

-The TEA5667 outputs an audio signal which is fed to the Lm386 Amplifier module which then sends it to the speakers The speakers inputs are monitored by the KA2284 5-Level LED Audio Indicator.
+The TEA5667 outputs an audio signal which is fed to the LM386 Amplifier module which then sends it to the speakers.
+The speakers inputs are monitored by the KA2284 5-Level LED Audio Indicator.
 Higher the volume voltage the more LEDs come on.

 The unit can be used as a radio or a speaker, by placing a removable audio cable between output